 When it comes to home cooking, a nonstick option is a must-have essential for many cooks.
 But what about all of the news in recent years about the safety of nonstick pans?
 Luckily, ceramic cookware has stepped in, and these versatile pieces are stealing the spotlight.

-Ceramic cookware is naturally nonstick, so it’s not treated with additional chemicals such as Polytetrafluoroethylene (PTFE) and Per-and Polyfluoroalkyl substances (PFAS) which have been known to be present and harmful in some nonstick options.
+Ceramic cookware is naturally nonstick, so it’s not treated with additional chemicals such as Polytetrafluoroethylene (PTFE) and Per-and Polyfluoroalkyl substances (PFAS).
 Ceramic can also withstand ridiculously high temps, and it heats evenly for perfect cooking.
 And the best part?
 When you’re done prepping a stunning dish, ceramic cookware is incredibly easy to clean, releasing food effortlessly without having to scrub and scratch your cookware with steel wool.

 Here, the best ceramic cookware.